-Over two and a half years have passed since the first reading of the Neonatal Care (Leave and Pay) Act in Parliament, and it is now anticipated to come into effect from April 2025.
+Over two and a half years have passed since the first reading of the Neonatal Care (Leave and Pay) Act in Parliament, and it will now come into effect on 6 April 2025.
+The act recognises the unique pressures faced by families with newborns requiring neonatal care.
+It provides support through extended leave and pay entitlements.

 When the bill was first making its way through parliament, Stuart C McDonald said: ”No parent should have to choose between being with their premature or sick baby in neonatal care and having to return to work to earn a living; or enjoying the full benefits of parental leave and going back to work.